jake-knerr/cogent/README.md

 Think of HTML/CSS as the language to describe the view.

-#### Each component is a CHESS component as well.

-#### External code can read or mutate the top-level view element using the element's API or the component's API.
-However, external code cannot change the top-level element's internal HTML structure directly through the top-level element.
-Only the component API can change the top-level element's internal HTML structure.
+#### External code can perform reads on the HTML and CSS structure of the component.
+However, external code cannot directly mutate the HTML or CSS of a component.
+External code can only mutate a component's HTML and CSS via the component's API.

-Think of the internal structure as a closed shadow DOM.
-Only component-level APIs can change internal structure.
+Allowing read operations is a compromise.
+It would be great to have completely encapsulated components, but wrapping the DOM API for read operations is very verbose and ultimately not that helpful.
+However, mutations do require explicit permission from a component.

 #### Any component can read state from anywhere.